 Preparing your own meals fresh also means you can control exactly what ingredients you use.
 Many foods that come pre-prepared, either from the shop or a restaurant, can have hidden ingredients such as high salt content or could’ve been cooked in a way that means it has a high-fat content.

-Cooking fresh means that you can pick exactly what goes into your own meals, alter them to suit yourself and anyone eating it and control things like how much salt is in the meal or how it's cooked.
+Cooking fresh means that you can pick exactly what goes into your own meals, alter them to suit yourself and anyone eating, as well as control things like how much salt is in the meal or how it’s cooked.
 This way, you can make sure your meal retains as much of its nutritional content as possible whilst still being enjoyable.

 Another benefit to cooking fresh meals is that it allows you to batch cook.
 If you want to save time or tend to cook too much food, go for batch cooking instead.
-This way you can cook a large amount of food, and store the rest away of other meals during a period of time.
+This way, you can cook a large amount of food and store the rest away for other meals for a period of time.
 This saves money by making your ingredients last longer, saves your time cooking every day and can really help with portion control.

 Many people can see cooking meals as a chore and something they can’t be bothered to do.
 Still, it can actually be a gratifying activity that you can turn into a family activity.
 Cooking meals with your children can really help them as they grow up as it teaches them skills on how to cook for themselves and in a healthy way.
 Cooking fresh meals together can really bond a family and make it something to enjoy.